py5coding/py5book/content/importing_py5_code.md

 then only use that instance to access py5's methods and variables.
 If you don't do this, your py5 module code will only work for users coding in Module Mode.
-If the module is just for yourself, that's fine, but if you will distribute it to others, it is recommened that you follow these guidelines.
+If the module is just for yourself, that's fine, but if you will distribute it to others, it is recommended that you follow these guidelines.

 (importing_imported_mode_code)=
 ## Importing Imported Mode Code